 There was a hole just big enough on top to remove the old shelves and insert the new ones.
 However, it would involve assembling the new Lazy Susan inside the cabinet after all the pieces were inserted into the cabinet.

 After a lot of research we decided to go with our new favorite organizing brand, Rev-A-Shelf.
-The easiest places to purchase Rev-A-Shelf products are from their website (the most expensive option), Amazon, Home Depot, or Lowe’s.
+The easiest places to purchase Rev-A-Shelf products are from their website (the most expensive option), Amazon or your local hardware store.
 We opted for the most durable option, the Chrome Lazy Susan, priced after tax and shipping at around $250 (as opposed to the cheap plastic off-brand at around $50 – $60 that was installed initially).

 After waiting more than a week for the new Susan to arrive, it was FINALLY time to install it and get this renovation moving again.
 I disassembled the old one from inside the cabinet and pulled it out the opening in the top of the cabinet then inserted the two new shelves into the cabinet and started assembling.